 It must be recognized that there is no way to open up the legislative process to the people without also opening it up to lobbyists and interest groups.– Joseph Bessette “Mild Voice of Reason” 1994

-But, just as the fascist party of Italy had done 20 years before, the 1970 LRA (signed by Nixon) quietly eliminated virtually all congressional secrecy overnight.
+But, just as the fascist party of Italy had done 20 years before, the 1970 LRA (signed by Nixon) quietly eliminated vast amounts of congressional secrecy overnight.
 Immediately, everyone on Earth had access to nearly every vote, hearing and amendment “from hopper to floor.”
 This was a major coup for interest groups.
 Since the time of George Washington and Thomas Jefferson, lobbyists (as their name suggests) were forced to wait in the lobby.
 Completely separated from the writing of legislation by heavy wooden doors, the few existing lobbyists found their work nearly impossible.
 In particular, they were often entirely unable to ferret out the individual legislators who were responsible for chopping their amendments or dropping their legislation (in order to reward or punish them).
-But with the LRA, this crucial information was served up on a platter – committee doors were swung open and all votes were public.
+But with the LRA, this crucial information was served up on a platter – committee doors were swung open and votes were public.
 As a result, powerful pressure groups could suddenly hold individual legislators directly accountable by offering rewards (of campaign support) or punishments (intimidating them with negative advertising, etc).

-As if this wasn’t enough, in 1973 a set of four jumbotron-sized electronic boards were hung on the walls of the House galleries just above the Speaker’s head (shown in image below).
+As if this wasn’t enough, in 1973 a set of four jumbotron-sized electronic boards were hung on the walls of the House galleries just above the Speaker’s head (image below).
 As members voted on the floor, their names were broadcast above in bright lights.
 Next to each name was a red dot if they voted ‘no’, a green dot if they voted ‘yes’ and a yellow dot if they were still undecided.
 Because of this, for the first time in history, any legislator (or lobbyist) could get a second-by-second, rolling tally of all member’s votes by just checking “the board.”
 Importantly, these boards removed all signaling costs between members, lobbyists and others, allowing for broad unspoken arm-twisting of all members on each vote.
 As such, the boards, themselves, are likely a significant source of increasing partisanship and corruption.

 Still, few citizens are aware of the existence of these jumbotrons.
 This is because as soon as the voting ends (and the member’s votes are published), the boards are covered in brocade cloth.
 As a result, images of these 12-foot square monstrosities have yet to appear in textbooks and are never exposed during the Chamber’s most public events like the Presidential State of the Union.
 But that does not diminish their importance on history.
 From the day the boards were installed, 50 years ago, the members (and other interested parties) watch them with the fervor one might follow the rolling ticker of the stock market or the final out of the World Series.